-Gonorrhea is a bacterial infection spread through sexual contact.
-It's found most often in the genital area, but it can also infect other areas of the body, such as the rectum or throat.
+Gonorrhea is a bacterial infection spread through sexual contact (sexually transmitted infection).
+It's found most often in the genital area.
+But it can also infect other areas of the body, such as the rectum or throat.
+Gonorrhea is sometimes called the clap, drip, or GC.

-Most people with gonorrhea have symptoms within a few days after infection.
-In men it can cause a discharge from the penis.
-In women it can cause a pelvic infection, which can be severe.
+Some people with gonorrhea have symptoms within a few days after infection.
+It can cause a discharge from the vagina or penis.
+It can lead to an infection of the uterus, fallopian tubes, or ovaries (pelvic inflammatory disease), which can be severe.
 Sometimes gonorrhea causes a type of arthritis.
 Some people have no symptoms.

-Sometimes gonorrhea is called the clap, drip, or GC.
-Antibiotics can cure it.
-Both partners need to be treated to keep from passing the infection back and forth.
+Antibiotics can cure gonorrhea.
+All partners need to be treated to keep from passing the infection back and forth.

-Current as of: July 7, 2019
+Current as of: August 2, 2022

 Sarah Marshall MD - Family Medicine & Adam Husney MD - Family Medicine & Kevin C. Kiley MD - Obstetrics and Gynecology & JoLynn Montgomery PA - Family Medicine